Concerto No. 1, Op. 73, 1st movement

 Won the 1992 ARD Music Competition in Munich.

-Sharon Kam is one of the world’s leading clarinet soloists and has been working with renowned orchestras in the United States, Europe, and Japan for over 20 years.
-Mozart’s clarinet masterpieces have been an object of artistic focus for Ms. Kam since the beginning of her career.
-At the age of 16, she performed the Mozart Clarinet Concerto in her orchestral debut with the Israel Philharmonic Orchestra and Zubin Mehta.
-A short time later, she performed the Clarinet Quintet with the Guarneri String Quartet in Carnegie Hall, New York.
-As part of Mozart’s 250th birthday celebrations at the National Theatre in Prague, her interpretation of the Mozart concerto was televised live in 33 countries and is available on DVD.
-In the same year, she was able to realize her longtime dream of recording the Concerto and the Clarinet Quintet using the basset clarinet.
+Sharon Kam is one of the world’s leading clarinet soloists, and has been working with renowned orchestras in the United States, Europe, and Japan for over 20 years.
+At the age of sixteen, she performed Mozart’s Clarinet Concerto in her orchestral debut with the Israel Philharmonic Orchestra and Zubin Mehta.
+Shortly afterwards, she performed the Clarinet Quintet with the Guarneri String Quartet in Carnegie Hall, New York.